burrsutter/docker_tutorial/readme.md

     D:\Users\Burr\.VirtualBox\Machines\boot2docker-vm\Snapshots

-> I have virtual box using a different drive on my machine
+> Note: I have virtual box using a different drive on my machine

 * * *
 ##### Tip 3: Window Size Width 160 - docker ps is best displayed with lots of width